DUP leader Foster says Supreme Court decision "has to be respected"

 Democratic Unionist Party leader Arlene Foster on Twitter said her party “always respected the principle of the separation of powers upon which our constitutional law is founded”.

-“Therefore the judgment of the Supreme Court has to be respected,” she said.
+“Therefore the judgement of the Supreme Court has to be respected,” she said.